Android users may soon be able to access their s remotely without any extra desktop software besides ’s Chrome browser.

-According to GigaOM , Google is now testing a version of Chrome Remote Desktop for Android devices among a small group of beta users.
+According to GigaOM , is now testing a version of Chrome Remote Desktop for Android devices among a small group of beta users.
 A rollout for all users is likely coming soon.

-While there are plenty of remote desktop apps for Android already, including TeamViewer, 2X Remote Desktop Client and Splashtop, the nice thing about Chrome Remote Desktop is that you don’t have to install or run any extra software on the desktop side, provided you’re already using the Chrome browser.
-You simply add the Remote Desktop app through the Chrome Web Store and set a PIN on the device you want to access from afar.
-Google’s solution is also completely free.
+ile there are plenty of remote desktop apps for Android already, including Viewer, 2X Remote Desktop Client Splashtop, the nice thing about Chrome Remote Desktop is that you don’t have to install or run any extra software on the desktop side, provided you’re already using the Chrome browser.
+You simply add the Remote Desktop app through the Chrome b Store set a N on the device you want to access from afar. ’s solution is also completely free.

 It’s unclear exactly when an Android version of Chrome Remote Desktop will become available.